Juho-Junttila/Juho-Junttila.github.io/_pages/cv.md

 Education
 ======

-* M.S. in Economics (Research Track), University of Helsinki, 2024
+* MSc. in Economics (Research Track), University of Helsinki, 2024
-* B.S. in Economics,  University of Helsinki, 2022
+* BSc. in Economics,  University of Helsinki, 2022

 Work experience
 ======